an-thony350/multithread-chat-app/README.md

 ---

 ## High-level summary
-- The server is UDP-based, listens on `SERVER_PORT` (12000 by assignment), uses a fixed-size client table (`MAX_CLIENTS`) and spawns a detached worker thread per incoming request.
+- The server is UDP-based, listens on `SERVER_PORT`, uses a fixed-size client table (`MAX_CLIENTS`) and spawns a detached worker thread per incoming request.
 - The client is a terminal UI implemented with `ncurses`, spawns one sender thread and one listener thread, and sends raw requests like `type$payload` to the server.
 - Two proposed extensions are implemented:
   - PE1: A circular history buffer of the last 15 broadcast messages; history is sent to new clients on `conn$`.